 18. Wolverine (Marvel Comics)

 I know Hugh Jackman’s hair in the MCU is more of a dark brown, but in the comics, whenever he is not wearing his masked helmet, Wolverine’s hair is JET BLACK.
-As for the comics hairstyle, Wolverine’s hair is very, how to say… wolfish.
+As for the comic hairstyle, Wolverine’s hair is very, how to say… wolfish.
 I mean, he has a small widow’s peak and two spikes on either side of his head that resemble wolf ears, as well as sideburns.
 Initially, Jackman’s hair in the X-Men movies did resemble Wolverine’s hair from the comics.
 However, by the time we got to X-Men Origins: Wolverine, Jackman, has just a regular hairstyle.
 I guess it has something to do with the fact that by then Jackman had already been completely accepted by the audience as Wolverine.

 19. Wonder Woman (DC Comics)

 Wonder Woman is one of the most iconic characters with black hair.
-She is a badass amazon warrior who saves people both in and out of costume.
+She is a badass Amazon warrior who saves people both in and out of costume.
 She is also a founding member of the Justice League.
 With her leadership and tactical abilities, she’s more of a force of nature than she is a person!
 This is why I like her.
 Wonder Woman is usually depicted as a fair-skinned attractive woman with straight waist-length black hair.

 20. Spock (Star Trek)

 Commander Spock’s hair is probably most iconic for its weird haircut rather than for being black.
-Actually, it seems all Vulcans share that same straightforward-combed hairstyle.
+It seems all Vulcans share that same straightforward-combed hairstyle.
 Maybe the reason is that it is an extremely logical way to wear one’s hair with little effort to maintain it.
 And you know how reasonable the Vulcan race is.
 Or it could be simply a traditional Vulcan style.
 In any case, the galaxy is forever thankful for this half-Vulcan, half-human known as Spock.

 21. Zack Fair (Final Fantasy Game)